Skip to content

 The staff in a childcare setting will put together a written plan for each child with SEND.
 They will create this alongside parents and carers, health visitors or other specialists.

-Your childcare setting might call the written plan a Specific Support Plan, a Setting-Based Support Plan, or a Provision Map.
 These should help assess your child's needs and plan their support.

 A written plan will list different ways of helping your child with their learning needs such as:

 Early years professionals will help a parent or carer find the most suitable nursery or early years provision in their area.
 They can then help the setting to meet their child’s needs.
-Early years professionals include health visitors and the Early Years' Service.
+Early years professionals include health visitors and the SEND Early Years' Service.

-Early Years’ Service (EYS)
+SEND Early Years’ Service (SEYS)

 Three children and an adult holding fruit, vegetables and a pinwheel.
 A wheelchair, clouds, the sun and some trees are in the background.